td-github-training/td-github-training.github.io/docs/docs/basic/git/commits.md

 ### git rebase

-The `git rebase` command is a powerful tool that allows you to modify your commit history by moving or combining your commits.
+`git rebase` allows you to modify your commit history by moving or combining your commits.

-#### Interactive Rebase

-Interactive rebase allows you to modify individual commits as they are moved.
+**Interactive rebase** using `--interactive` or `-i` allows you to modify individual commits as they are moved.
 This is useful for combining, reordering, or modifying commits.

 ```bash
 # Start an interactive rebase